barwick/azure-b2c-oidc-ts/README.md

 # azure-b2c-oidc-ts

-OIDC integration with Azure B2C in Typescript
+OIDC integration with Azure B2C in Typescript.
+Uses Express to serve content via API & Preact as a simple virtual DOM for the page.

 ## Run